Swaytec/SEBC/challenges/labs/7_feedback_final.md

 What was the most difficult technical subject for you this week?
 ```
-i think mysql replication and TLS is difficult.
+I think mysql replication and TLS is difficult.
 ```

 Which subject that we covered did you learn the most from?